-That's right, Oreos are America's favorite cookie.
-That's why this is one of our top blog posts day after day.
-Those with milk allergies or sensitivities want to know if Oreos are indeed safe for them...because the rumor in milk allergy circles is, "YES, you can have Oreos!".
-It's probably some of the most encouraging news milk allergy moms first learn when their kids are diagnosed.
-And when non-allergy people hear that Miles can have Oreos, they are often quite shocked.
+Oreos.
+America's favorite cookie.
+And those suffering from milk allergies or sensitivities want to know, "Are Oreos safe for us?"
+Because rumor has it in milk allergy circles that, "YES, you can have Oreos!".
+It's probably some of the most encouraging news a milk allergy mom first learns when her child is diagnosed.
+And when non-allergy folks hear that our dairy anaphylactic son eats Oreos, they are often quite perplexed.

-But early on in our allergy diagnosis, I didn't want to take people's word for it.
-I had to do a little digging and research and phone-calling to feel ok about giving my milk allergy son an Oreo.
+Early in our allergy diagnosis, I didn't want to take people's word for it, though.
+I had to do a little digging and research and phone-calling of my own to feel ok about giving my milk allergy son an Oreo.
 A CHOCOLATE Oreo.
 It just didn't sound safe.

 Before we dive into all the findings, let me preface by saying this post has been updated several times through the years.
-And the info isn't necessarily all chronological, but I think it's all relevant to the discussion.
-The Oreo ingredient and processing questioning has gone from "whey as an ingredient" to "what is the chocolate" to "UD Kosher label" concerns.
+And the info isn't necessarily all chronological.
+But I think it's all relevant to the discussion.
+The Oreo ingredient and processing concerns have gone from "whey as an ingredient" to "what is the chocolate" to "UD Kosher label" concerns.

-I hope this info helps you, and be sure to read the helpful comments, too.
+I hope this information helps you, and be sure to read the helpful comments, too.
 Some milk allergic people report not having success with Oreos so use your best judgement, and feel free to do your own research.
-We would love to know if you find more info that we can add here!
+We would love to know if you find more information that we can add here!

 WHAT DOES THE NEW U D SYMBOL MEAN?